 Discover Galapagos

-Why Small Ships Are Ideal for the Galápagos Islands
+Why Small Ships Are Ideal for the Galapagos Islands

-Best time to visit the Galapagos Islands
+Best Time to Visit the Galapagos Islands

-This period is characterized by warmer temperatures and calmer seas.
-It's ideal for snorkeling, swimming, and observing courtship displays among many bird species.
-The islands are greener, and occasional tropical showers bring lush landscapes.
-Sea turtles and marine iguanas are nesting during these months, and water visibility is excellent for underwater activities.
+Warm Season (December to May).
+This stretch brings warmer temperatures and calmer seas, which suits snorkeling, swimming, and watching courtship displays among many bird species.
+The islands turn greener, and occasional tropical showers keep the landscape lush.
+Sea turtles and marine iguanas nest during these months, and water visibility is excellent for anything underwater.

-This is the cooler, drier season, with nutrient-rich currents drawing in vast marine life.
-It’s a particularly good time for diving and observing larger species like hammerhead sharks and whales.
-The cooler weather is ideal for hiking, and many bird species—like the waved albatross—are nesting during this time.
-While seas can be slightly rougher, the wildlife activity is exceptional.
+Cool Season (June to November).
+This is the cooler, drier season, when nutrient-rich currents pull in heavy marine life.
+It is a strong time for diving and for spotting larger species such as hammerhead sharks and whales.
+The cooler air also suits hiking, and several bird species nest now, including the waved albatross.
+Seas can run a little rougher, but the wildlife activity makes up for it.

 Travel guides